-Microtubules are hollow tubes composed of tubulin dimers that help the cell transport materials within itself and resist shape changes.
+Microtubules are hollow tubes that are composed of tubulin proteins and help the cell transport materials within itself and resist shape changes.

-As their name implies, microtubules are small hollow tubes and are the largest and widest element of the cytoskeleton.
+Microtubules are the largest element (~25 nm diameter) of the cytoskeleton and commonly used by eukaryotic cells.
 The walls of the microtubule are made of polymerized dimers of α-tubulin and β-tubulin, two globular proteins.
 They help the cell resist compression, provide a track along which vesicles move through the cell, and pull replicated chromosomes to opposite ends of a dividing cell.
 Like microfilaments, microtubules can dissolve and reform quickly.